Adan-Garcia/Adan-Garcia/README.md

 - Game dev hobbyist
 - 3D printing and CAD enthusiast
 - FRC Team 340 — 2023-2025
-- Also into PC building and hardware hacking
+- Also into PC building

 ---